Ryanrixx/TalentGate/README.md

 ---

-## 🔒 This repository contains the private production code.
+## 🔒 This repository contains the private production code..

  A public technical showcase is available here: